gti-gatech/BikewaySim/readme.md

 # BikewaySim
-BikewaySim is a collection of open-source scripts and notebooks for helping cities, DOTs, MPOs, and/or advocacy groups assess the connectivity impacts of new cycling facilities (bike lanes and cycletracks) through change in cycling impedance.
+BikewaySim is a collection of open-source scripts and notebooks for helping cities, DOTs, MPOs, and/or advocacy groups assess the connectivity/bikeability impacts of new cycling facilities (bike lanes and cycletracks) through change in cycling impedance.

 Cycling impedance measures the relative difficulty of cycling from point A to point B considering travel time, elevation/hills, exposure to automobile traffic, the presence of bicycle facilities, and other preferences that cyclists have for road attributes.